ibnusyuhadap3/slim-lite-configuration/README.md

 ### Write Or Update Configuration File

 You are allowed to create a file of configuration if the request file is not exist.
 But you will get update if file configuration is exist.
-Here the example usage in consep Slim Lite Configuration for all routes:
+Here is the example usage in concept Slim Lite Configuration for all routes:

 ```
 $app->get("/blog", function($req,$res,$args){